dbeck/acto-rs/README.md

 ---

 This library is a mixture of concepts to connect independent pieces together.
 These independent pieces can have:

 - internal state
 - channels to talk to others
 - [scheduling rule](./src/lib.rs)

-These pieces (may be called actors) are managed by a [scheduler](./src/scheduler/mod.rs) which has a predefined number of threads to run them.
+These pieces (actors) are managed by a [scheduler](./src/scheduler/mod.rs) which has a predefined number of threads to run them.
 The number of input and output channels are determined by the type of the actor.
 Possible types are:

 - [Source](./src/elem/source.rs): 1 output
 - [Sink](./src/elem/sink.rs): 1 input